aselberry/My_Day_Application_Java/README.md

 # Features
 1. Offers so-called 'menu" to arrange the day.
 MyDay assistant has 3 services:

-   a.
-Schedule (Class schedule + new tasks to be added to the schedule)
+- Schedule (Class schedule + new tasks to be added to the schedule)
-   b.
-Recommendations (Here, the user can learn about the weather, fashion and computer science news.)
+- Recommendations (Here, the user can learn about the weather, fashion and computer science news.)
-   c.
-Timer (It helps the user to identify what to do according to the remaining minutes till the next work/meeting/class.
+- Timer (It helps the user to identify what to do according to the remaining minutes till the next work/meeting/class.
 It calculates the given minutes and determines the next steps/actions that could be done before the meeting.)

 3. Iterates over these options until the user indicates that she/he/they does not need MyDay's assistance for the day.